The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space: Introduction

 such that for each $\alpha \in V$ there exists, up to finite separable extension of coefficient fields, an isomorphism between the formal neighborhoods $(X_\infty,\alpha)$ and $(Z \times \A^\N,\mu(\alpha))$. \end{introtheorem}

+We note here that in case $\alpha$ is $k$-rational, there is no nontrivial extension of coefficient fields needed - see \cref{r:dgk-k-rational} - and thus \cref{intro:dgk} does indeed fully recover the Drinfeld--Grinberg--Kazhdan theorem.
 The proof of \cref{intro:dgk} takes up \cref{s:drinfeld} of this paper.
 We closely follow Drinfeld's proof in \cite{Dri02} by first constructing the \emph{scheme of formal models} $Z$ and then proving a bijection on the level of deformations.
 The final step involves results of \cite{CdFD24} on residue field extensions between arc spaces.
 In that way, we avoid explicitly constructing a coefficient field: we show that any choice of coefficient field for $\mu(\alpha)$ uniquely determines one for $\alpha$.
-One should compare the statement of \cref{intro:dgk} to attempts to extend the Drinfeld-Grinberg-Kazhdan theorem beyond the formal neighborhood, such as \cite{BNS16}.
+One should compare the statement of \cref{intro:dgk} to attempts to extend the Drinfeld--Grinberg--Kazhdan theorem beyond the formal neighborhood, such as \cites{BNS16,Bou20,HW21}.

 One consequence of \cref{intro:dgk} is that certain properties of $C_\nu(X)$ can be deduced from those of scheme of finite type over $k$.
 We will demonstrate this in the case of the \emph{embedding codimension}, which was introduced in \cite{CdFD22}.
 For arbitrary local rings $(R,\fm,K)$ it is defined as